Navigating bad credit: Mortgage success tips 2025

 They each come up with a score based on their own calculations, taking into consideration factors like your track record of making payments on time, how many credit agreements you have and whether you have run into debt problems in the past.

-When mortgage lenders assess an application for one of their products, they will look at the credit score provided by one or more of these agencies, as well as using their own metrics to come up with a credit rating, based on their own assessments of your financial habits.
+When mortgage lenders assess an application for one of their products, they will usually look at the credit score provided by one or more of these agencies, as well as using their own metrics to come up with a credit rating, based on their own assessments of your financial habits.
+Mortgage underwriters at each lender will follow guidelines and apply these to your personal circumstances.

 While you don’t need a perfect credit score to secure a mortgage, the more impaired your credit is, the more difficult it will be to get approved for a mortgage as you are deemed a higher risk for lending.
 For example, for those who have recent CCJs, IVAs or bankruptcy on their file, it can be incredibly difficult to find a mortgage lender that is willing to lend to you.
 In some cases, your ability to improve your credit score may be limited.
 There are, however, a range of specialist lenders who are set up to service this part of the market.